pranavpandey/dynamic-dialogs/README.md

 ### Dependency

 It depends on the [dynamic-utils][dynamic-utils] to perform various internal operations.
+So, its functions can also be used to perform other useful operations.

 ---